UPPMAX/HPC-python/docs/day3/pandas.rst

   - When an order is asserted, it becomes possible to use ``.min()`` and ``.max()`` on the categories.

-* Numerical data can be recast as categorical by binning it with ``pd.cut()`` or ``pd.qcut()``, and these bins can be used to create GroupBy objects.
-Bins created like this are automatically assumed to be in ascending order.

 .. jupyter-execute::

     import pandas as pd